-Humans through history have done massage.
-It has developed continuously in China for over 5000 years, and has been popular in the United States since the mid-1800s.
 You don’t need to be an athlete or in pain to enjoy a good massage.
-A massage therapist works and acts on the body with pressure by rubbing, kneading, or tapping with the hand, fingers, elbows, knees, forearms, feet, or a device, so it is a well known treatment for relaxation or therapeutic purposes.
+The manipulation of tissues by rubbing, kneading, or tapping with the hand or an instrument is well known as a treatment for relaxation or therapeutic purposes.

 What choices do I have?

-It helps the flow of lymph throughout your body.
+- Lymphatic massage encourages the flow of lymph throughout the body.

-- A healthy flow of lymph supports your immune system, fighting off toxins for viruses and infection.
+- A healthy flow of lymph, the clear fluid produced by nodes in the neck, chest, underarm, groin, and abdomen, supports the body’s immune system, fighting off toxins responsible for viruses and infection.

-- The lymphatic system has 500–600 nodes that work with your spleen, tonsils, thymus, and adenoids, as a filter system for dangerous toxins and disease-related bacteria.
+- 500–600 lymph nodes comprise the lymphatic system that, in combination with the spleen, tonsils, thymus and adenoids, is the body’s filter system for dangerous toxins and disease-promoting bacteria.

-- Above all, your lymphatic system’s health is very important to your body’s ability to heal.
+- The health of the lymphatic system is crucial to the body’s ability to heal.

-- Deep tissue massage relaxes tired muscles, improves blood flow, and reduces stress.
+- Deep Tissue massage relaxes tired muscles, improves circulation, and reduces tension.